arleigh418/Address-Normalization-For-Taiwan-Based-on-GoogleAPI-and-Regular-Expression/README.md

 3.If you find any error or you have any questions,please contact we for free , welcome everyone to discuss.

-## This Project is actually used in corporate customer address , according to that case I fix some mistakes  in ver1.0(Now is Ver2.0) .
-This project still need lots of cases for better result.
+## This Project is actually used in corporate customer address , according to that case I fix some mistakes  in ver1.0(Now is Ver2.0) , and it still need lots of cases for better result.